pingcap/docs/tidb-cloud/migrate-sql-shards.md

 ### Step 1.
 Add the data source

-1. Create a new data source file called `dm-source1.yaml`, which configures an upstream data source into DM, and add the following content:
+1. Create a new data source file `dm-source1.yaml` to configure an upstream data source into DM.
+Add the following content:

     ```yaml
     # MySQL Configuration.